maxtepkeev/python-redmine/docs/resources/time_entry.rst

    :param int activity_id: (optional).
 The id of the time activity.
 This parameter is required unless
     a default activity is defined in Redmine.
 Available activity ids can be retrieved per project using ``include=['time_entry_activities']``, requires Redmine >= 3.4.0.
+   :param int user_id: (optional).
+Will create a time entry on behalf of this user id.
    :param string comments: (optional).
 Short description for the entry (255 characters max).
    :return: :ref:`Resource` object